On sharp rates and analytic compactifications of asymptotically conical K\"ahler metrics: Analytic compactification

 By Chern \cite[Main Lemma]{Chern}, we have

 On the other hand, because $Sw=w-Tf$ is holomorphic, we have:

 \end{proof} We need to extend the above Schauder estimate to the weighted H\"{o}lder space.
 We follow \cite[Chapter 2]{PaRi} to define the weighted H\"{o}lder norm for functions on the punctured disks.
-Note that this definition of weighted norm is slightly different from the definition used in for example \cite{HHN} and \cite{CH1}.
-Although two norms may be equivalent in some sense, the norm used here following \cite{PaRi} only uses the H\"{o}lder norm for $x$ and $y$ with comparable distances to the puncture.
-To the author's understanding, this constraint is well adapted to the rescaling argument.
 For any $s>0$, denote the annulus $\{\zeta^1\in\mathbb{C}; s<|\zeta^1|<2s\}$ by $A(s,2s)$.
 First we define the norm on the annulus:

 The following is the scaling invariant weighted H\"{o}lder norm for functions on the punctured disk of radius $R$: